charmed-kubernetes/kubernetes-docs/pages/k8s/charm-easyrsa.md

 <div class="p-notification--warning">
   <p markdown="1" class="p-notification__response">
     <span class="p-notification__status">Warning:</span>
-There is a known issue thatthe `kubernetes-master` units need to be restarted after the certificate change.
+There is a known issue thatthe `kubernetes-control-plane` units need to be restarted after the certificate change.
 These units may settle in the <code>active/idle</code> state but all new pods will hang in the
 <code>pending</code> state. . <br><br>